sstsimulator/sst-docs/docs/guides/tips/debugging.md

 ---
-title: Debugging Tricks
+title: Debugging tips
 ---

-## Using debugging tools
+## Using Debugging Tools

 SST utilizes a bootstrapping approach to configure the environment prior to execution.
 The following approaches may aid in the use of debugging tools.